pinobatch/hello-world/Xubuntu_setup.md

 Install these extensions: [Stylus] and [HTTPS Everywhere]

-Firefox 57 has Ctrl+Q as a shortcut for Quit.
+Firefox for Linux has Ctrl+Q as a shortcut for Quit.
 Ctrl+Q is fine for applications with only one window, not a [tabbed MDI] like that of most web browsers since NetCaptor.
-When the user reaches for Ctrl+Tab or Ctrl+W, he may accidentally press Ctrl+Q and lose data in those HTML forms that Restore Previous Session cannot restore.
-The extension that's supposed to fix this ([Disable Ctrl-Q and Cmd-Q]) is not compatible with GNU/Linux because of [bug 1325692].
+When the user reaches for Ctrl+Tab or Ctrl+W, the user may accidentally press Ctrl+Q and lose data in those HTML forms that Restore Previous Session cannot restore.
+The extension that's supposed to fix this ([Disable Ctrl-Q and Cmd-Q]) is not compatible with GNU/Linux because of [bug 1325692] that has lingered unfixed for years.

 The workaround is to open `about:config` and set the preferences `browser.showQuitWarning` and `browser.warnOnQuit` to `true`.
 Both must be set because of obscure decisions about the logic of the quit action, documented in [bug 502908 comment 40] and [bug 1325692 comment 26].
 I assume these were intended to reduce alert box fatigue for users of Restore Previous Session.

 Some of Firefox's default settings are thought to waste Internet data transfer allowance and trigger denial of service mitigations on overly sensitive firewalls.
-To keep Firefox from hitting your ISP cap or causing a SYN flood, change these settings in `about:config`:
+This appears in Wireshark as a [SYN, SYN-ACK, RST sequence].
+To keep Firefox from hitting your ISP cap or causing a SYN flood, disable the [Race Cache with Network] feature.
+Open `about:config` and change `network.http.rcwn.enabled` to `false`.
+If that doesn't help, try these additional settings:

 - Reduce `network.http.speculative-parallel-limit` to `0`
 - Change `network.prefetch-next` to `false`
+- Change `browser.urlbar.speculativeConnect.enabled` to `false`

 Some websites are deliberately incompatible with Firefox tracking protection for one of two reasons.
 One, as seen on MIT Tech Review,